 The WTB Pure Race has a distinctive shape, which the company aptly describes as whale tale.
 The seat features a drop nose for extra comfort, while the flared rear keeps you in place.

 A channel runs the length of the seat to take the pressure off sensitive areas.
 This flowing contour may not maximize performance, but it does make for added stability and comfort for those who lean more toward recreational cross country riding and bike packing than racing.

 Brooks Cambium C17

-At first glance, the Brooks Cambium C17 looks like it’s missing a few things, namely padding and some sort of cover.
+At first glance, the Brooks Cambium C17 looks like it’s missing a few things, namely padding and some cover.
 But, it’s not.
 This is just one of Brooks’ vulcanized rubber saddles.

 And while it may look hard and unyielding, its flexible rubber construction actually makes it one of the most comfortable saddles on the market.
 Perhaps most importantly, Brooks classifies the Cambium as an all-weather mountain bike saddle.

-Its rubber construction and steels rails make this saddle one of the most durable you can buy, but also one of the heavier models at 415g.
+Its rubber construction and steel rails make this saddle one of the most durable you can buy and one of the heavier models at 415g.